cccbr/runningatower/content/docs/080-bellchamber/index.md

 ![Low-side metal frame at Broadclyst, Devon](frame_350.jpg)

 {{<hint warning>}}
 **Ringers are often the only ones with regular access to parts of the church building and have a 'duty of care'.
-However they are not the people will overall responsibility.
+However they are not the people with overall responsibility.
 Bell chambers should never be visited alone.
 It is strongly advised that a second person, who is also suitably experienced, is present.**
 {{</hint>}}

 ## Muffles